 - Stay in an air-conditioned place if the air quality outside is especially bad (on humid/hot days).

 - WASH YOUR HANDS often – This is the #1 way to lower your risk of catching colds or the flu.

-Try keeping notes about your symptoms.
+Try keeping a symptom diary.
 Write down what the weather was like, what you were doing, what time of day it was, etc. when you have asthma symptoms.